Principal Leadership Cohort • Master of Arts in Educational Leadership (M.A.)

 Planned internship experiences: This year-long aspect of the program emphasizes both the management and instructional facets of leadership for increased student performance.
 Coordinated by the program director at Rider University and a school-based mentor, participants develop the skills needed to strategically transform public schools that prepare students for college and career success.

-Summer residencies: Summer residencies will be conducted in July on Rider University’s Lawrenceville Campus, each two weeks in length (four days per week).
+Summer residencies: Summer residencies will be conducted in July on Rider University’s Lawrenceville Campus.
 During the residency programs, candidates will have the opportunity to meet and interact with their cohort colleagues, professors and other experts in the field.

 Qualifications for Admission